madhavbaby/Docker-Zero-to-Hero/README.md

 In simple words, you can understand as `containerization is a concept or technology` and `Docker Implements Containerization`.

+ANOTHER PLATFORM LIKE DOCKER IS -> PODMAN etc.

 ### Docker Architecture ?